-The colours of the starting numbers and background are defined separately in the regulation of the class concerned.
+The colours of the starting numbers and backgrounds are defined separately in the regulation of the class concerned.
 The number must be clearly visible and in a good shape.

-The allocated number & plate for the rider must be affixed on the motorcycle as follows:

-- one on the front, either in the centre of the fairing or slightly off to one side; - one, on each side of the motorcycle, the location for the number is on the lower rear portion of the main fairing near the bottom; see appendix A - In addition, a number can be placed at the top of the rear seat section with the top of the number towards the rider.
-These numbers must have the same size as the front numbers.
+- The allocated number & plate for the rider must be affixed on the motorcycle as follows: - One on the front, either in the centre of the fairing or slightly off to one side; - One, on each side of the motorcycle, the location for the number is on the lower rear portion of the main fairing near the bottom; see Appendix A. - •-In addition, a number can be placed at the top of the rear seat section with the top of the number towards the rider.
+These numbers must have the same size as the front numbers. - Numbers must be easily legible in a clear simple font and contrast strongly with the background colour. - Backgrounds must be of one single colour and must be clearly visible around all edges of the number (including outline). - Any outlines must be of a contrasting colour and the maximum width of the outline is 3 mm.